grubaughlab/ncov/README.md

 │ └── remove.txt 		→ List of GISAID genomes to be removed prior to the run │
 ├── pre-analyses/
-│ ├── gisaid_hcov-19.fasta 	→ FASTA file with the latest genomes from GISAID
-│ ├── new_genomes.fasta 	→ FASTA file with the lab's newly sequenced genomes
-│ ├── metadata_nextstrain.tsv	→ nextstrain metadata file, downloaded from GISAID
+│ ├── gisaid_hcov-19.fasta 	→ File with genomes from GISAID (a JSON file can also be used) │ ├── new_genomes.fasta 	→ FASTA file with the lab's newly sequenced genomes │ ├── metadata_nextstrain.tsv	→ nextstrain metadata file, downloaded from GISAID
 │ ├── COVID-19_sequencing.xlsx 	→ Custom lab metadata file